Considering a cash–out refinance?

-How much cash can you take out with a cash-out refi?
+How much money can you get with a cash–out refi?

-For a conventional cash-out refinance, you can take out a new loan for up to 80% of your home’s value.
+For a conventional cash–out refinance, you can take out a new loan for up to 80% of the value of your home.

-Here’s an example of how the math works out:
+Here’s an example of how a a conventional cash–out refinance works:

-But, since they must leave part of their equity untouched, the maximum amount they’re able to withdraw is $70,000.
+But, since the homeowner must leave 20% of the home’s equity untouched, the maximum amount this borrower could withdraw is $70,000.

-Lenders limit the amount of equity you can withdraw in this manner because it protects them from losses in case of default.
+Lenders limit the amount of equity you can withdraw because this protects them from losses in case of default.

 Cash-out refinance rates

-Rates for a cash-out refinance can be anywhere from 0.125% to 0.5% higher than rates for a no-cash-out refinance.
+Cash–out refinance rates can be anywhere from 0.125% to 0.5% higher than rates for a no–cash–out refinance.

-As with all mortgage loans, the rate you’re offered on a cash-out refi will depend on your circumstances.
+As with all mortgage loans, your cash–out refi rate will depend on your circumstances.

 “The best interest rates are given to those with higher credit scores – typically over 740 – and lower LTV ratios,” she continues.